Cl4sm/CSE576_Project/submission/README.md

 # README

+In the past 2 weeks, we implemented tokenizers for tokenizing C code and decompiled code into valid tokens.
+Based on the tokens, we trained a `fairseq` model and obtained some preliminary results.

 ## Tokenizer
 Existing tokenizers like BPE(Byte-Pair Encoding), WordPiece are designed for natural languages.
 In our task, the input and output sequences are C source code.
 Without knowing the syntax of C code, a tokenizer is likely to parse C code incorrectly and output incorrect C code.